alan-turing-institute/data-safe-haven/docs/source/deployment/security_checklist.md

 {{white_check_mark}} Verify that: attempting to open or download any of the files results in the following error: `Failed to start transfer: Insufficient credentials.` under the `Activities` pane at the bottom of the MS Azure Storage Explorer window.
 ```

-- Switch to a device without and allowed IP address (or change your IP with a VPN)
+- Switch to a device without an allowed IP address (or change your IP with a VPN)
 - Attempt to write to the ingress volume via the test device

 ```{attention}